Breuk-AI/wordpress-mcp/README.md

 ---

-Made with ❤️ by the WordPress MCP Community
+Made with ❤️ by Breuk & Claude